Limit theorems for Bajraktarevi\'c and Cauchy quotient means of independent identically distributed random variables: Introduction

 \section{Introduction}

-Studying properties various kinds of means (aggregation functions) is an old, popular and important topic due to the tremendous applications in every branch of mathematics.
+Studying properties of various kinds of means (aggregation functions) is an old, popular and important topic due to the large number of applications in every branch of mathematics.
 For a recent survey, see Beliakov et al.\ \cite{BelBusSan}.
-This paper is devoted to study the asymptotic behaviour of Bajraktarevi\'c means and Cauchy quotient means of independent identically distributed (i.i.d.) random variables.
-Such an investigation for the arithmetic means of i.i.d. random variables goes back to Kolmogorov, and it is in the heart of classical probability theory.
+This paper is devoted to studying the asymptotic behaviour of Bajraktarevi\'c means and Cauchy quotient means of independent identically distributed (i.i.d.) random variables.
+Such an investigation for the arithmetic means of i.i.d. random variables goes back to Kolmogorov, and it is at the heart of classical probability theory.
 Recently, de Carvalho \cite[Theorem 1]{Car} (see also Theorem \ref{Thm_de_Carvalho}) has derived a central limit theorem for quasi arithmetic means, and he has also pointed out the fact that quasi arithmetic means have some applications in interest rate theory and unemployment duration analysis, see \cite[Examples 4 and 5]{Car}.

-We derive strong law of large numbers and central limit theorems for Bajraktarevi\'c, exponential Cauchy quotient and logarithmic Cauchy quotient means of i.i.d. random variables, see Theorems \ref{Thm_CLT_Baj_mean}, \ref{Thm_CLT_exp_Cauchy_quotient} and \ref{Thm_CLT_log_Cauchy_quotient}.
+We derive strong laws of large numbers and central limit theorems for Bajraktarevi\'c, exponential Cauchy quotient and logarithmic Cauchy quotient means of i.i.d. random variables, see Theorems \ref{Thm_CLT_Baj_mean}, \ref{Thm_CLT_exp_Cauchy_quotient} and \ref{Thm_CLT_log_Cauchy_quotient}.
 The multiplicative Cauchy quotient means of i.i.d.\ random variables behave asymptotically in a somewhat different way: in order to get a non-trivial normal limit distribution a time dependent centering is needed, see Theorem \ref{Thm_CLT_mult_Cauchy_quotient}.

 We show another application of quasi arithmetic means to congressional apportionment in the USA's election motivated by Sullivan \cite{Sul1, Sul2}, and we also point out its possible extensions for Bajraktarevi\'c means and Cauchy quotient means, see Appendix \ref{Ex_Toredek_szavazatok}.